mGrzanek/coffee-shop-app/README.md

 ## Work in Progress

-Work on user registration and login is currently underway.
+Development of the admin panel is currently in progress.

 ## Configuration